 Accommodations for Devotees: Shri Vitthal Rukmini Bhakta Niwas

 For those who make the pilgrimage to Pandharpur, the Shri Vitthal Rukmini Bhakta Niwas offers a serene place to stay.
 Located close to the Vithoba Temple, it provides modern amenities while maintaining a spiritual atmosphere.
-The Vitthal Rukmini Bhakta Niwas is an embodiment of the hospitality that God Vitthal and Rakhumai are known for.
+The Vitthal Rukmini Bhakta Niwas is an embodiment of the hospitality that Vitthal god, and Rakhumai are known for.

 The Divine Experience: Vitthal Rukmini Online Darshan Pass

-In today’s digital age, devotees who cannot travel to Pandharpur can still seek blessings through the Vitthal Rukmini Online Darshan Pass.
+In today’s digital age, devotees who cannot travel to Pandharpur can still seek blessings through the Vitthal god Rukmini Online Darshan Pass.
 This service allows devotees to participate in the Live Vitthal Darshan and witness the Vitthal Rukmini Murti through a virtual experience.
 The Vitthal Rukmini Live Darshan ensures that distance is no barrier to devotion.

 Revering the Vitthal Rakhumai Duo